 To view configuration data, you will need to go to the Operations blade on the VM you want to look at.

-You will need to perform configuration on everything except Microsoft Antimalware and Backup (those are configured during initial Profile deployment).
+You will need to configure everything except Microsoft Antimalware and Backup.
 You can modify some of the settings, though.

-So, for Guest+host updates, and Configuration management you will need to configure the policies/scripts.
-Inventory and Change tracking are configured during deployment and collect the data.
-If the VMs have already those services configured, Automanage will not do any changes.
+For Guest+host updates, and Configuration management you will need to configure the policies/scripts.
+On the other hand, Inventory and Change tracking are actively collecting data.
+Automanage will not do any changes on already configured services.

-In my case, the Update Management was already configured (Critical and Security Patches only).
-DemoServer1 is part of that policy, so I started getting the notifications that the patches were missing.
+In my “datacenter”, Update Management was already setup.
+I do Critical and Security Patches only.
+DemoServer1 is part of that policy, so I started getting the notifications that some patches were missing.

 The service has potential.
 At this stage, will help you enable few essential operations services for your VM infrastructure.
 Still lacks more Configuration Profile customization and configuration capabilities, that I would really like to have.